 This post may contain affiliate links, where we earn from qualifying purchases.
 See more details in the policy page.

-Making my own bread is often one of those things that I like the idea of doing but don't manage to do quite as often as I might like.
-I'm more likely to manage pizza now and then (which the kids loved as we often pair it with movie night back).
+Making my own bread is often one of those things that I like the idea of doing but don't manage to do quite as often as I might like, even the lovely milk bread.
+I'm more likely to manage pizza now and then (which the kids love, especially as we often pair it with movie night).

 Now, though, since we like most people are in home a whole lot more, it's that bit easier to make some.
 And since 'regular' flour seems to be in short supply for many, including us, it's also a great opportunity to experiment.